maciejsmolka/solvergater/README.md

 devtools::install_github("maciejsmolka/solvergater")
 ```

-## Example
+## Usage

-This is a basic example which shows you how to run an external solver to
+Let us start with a basic example which shows you how to run an external
-compute the quantity of interest and its Jacobian matrix with respect to
+solver to compute the quantity of interest and its Jacobian matrix with
-the parameters.
-The example uses a mock solver provided with the
+respect to the parameters.
+The example uses a mock solver provided with
-package.
+the package.

 ``` r
 library(solvergater)